The Fed is about to wind down its emergency economic stimulus, Jerome Powell hints – KION546

 “The pace of total hiring is faster than at any time in the recorded data before the pandemic,” Powell said.
 “These favorable conditions for job seekers should help the economy cover the considerable remaining ground to reach maximum employment.”

-But that still doesn’t mean the money taps will be turned off right away.
+But even so this doesn’t mean the money taps will be turned off right away.

 “For now, I believe that policy is well positioned,” Powell said.
 He also stressed that a reduction to the monthly shopping spree wouldn’t be a direct signal to raise interest rates.